Characterization: Character archetypes

 The psychologist Carl Jung identified twelve primary 'original patterns' of the human psyche.
 He believed that these reside in the collective subconscious of people across cultural and political boundaries.
 These twelve archetypes are often cited in fictional characters.
 'Flat' characters may be considered so because they stick to a single archetype without deviating, whereas 'complex' or 'realistic' characters will combine several archetypes, with some being more dominant than others – as people are in real life.

 Jung's twelve archetypes are: the Innocent, the Orphan, the Hero, the Caregiver, the Explorer, the Rebel, the Lover, the Creator, the Jester, the Sage, the Magician, and the Ruler.
 However, Jung's notions of character archetypes have been considered problematic in a variety of ways.
-First, the use of these archetypes is often reductive and unhelpful for many writers since it simplifies character complexity into clichéd tropes.
+For example, the use of these archetypes is often reductive and unhelpful for many writers since it simplifies character complexity into clichéd tropes.